 If you're using a smaller pan you may have to add 1/2 the spinach, let it wilt, then throw in the rest.
 Using tongs or a wooden spoon, stir the spinach and while it cooks down, peel and mince the garlic cloves.
 When the spinach is nearly finished, add the minced garlic, cook for two minutes, then remove from the heat.
 Season the mixture with sea salt, cracked black pepper, granulated garlic, and cayenne pepper to taste.

 In a medium sized bowl, combine the neufchâtel (or regular cream cheese), sour cream, mozzarella cheese and Parmesan cheese.
 Use a large fork or potato masher to combine the cheeses.
 Drain and chop the artichoke hearts.
 Stir the spinach and artichokes into the mixture and then season to taste with more sea salt, cracked black pepper, granulated garlic & cayenne pepper.
-To brighten the flavor, squeeze in a little fresh lemon juice.
+To brighten the flavor, add in a bit of fresh lemon juice.

 Pour the dip into an oven-safe baking dish and top with more grated mozzarella and Parmesan cheese.
 Bake for 25 minutes, or until the cheese on top is melted and the mixture is bubbly and warm throughout.

-Serve immediately with a tortilla chips, sliced bread, crackers or vegetables.
+Serve immediately with tortilla chips, sliced bread, crackers or vegetables.

 Notes & Tips